Creating A Movement for Parks, Trails and Natural Areas

 So that’s what we’ve done.

 The Intertwine Alliance is a coalition of private firms, public agencies and nonprofit organizations working together to tap new sources of funding, better leverage existing investments, and more fully engage residents with the outdoors and nature.
 The Alliance was built over many years, but was formally launched as a nonprofit in July 2011.
-In its first year in operation, we grew from 28 partners to 68.
-We currently have 80 partners.
+In its first two years in operation, we grew from 28 partners to 109 partners, today.

 The Alliance exists to ensure the region’s trail network gets completed; that our natural areas get restored, and that people of all ages discover they can enjoy the outdoors near where they live.
 We exist to make our region more attractive to new businesses and to help our existing companies attract talent.
 We’re here to reduce utility and transportation costs and keep our water clean.
 Finally, we’re here to help our partner organizations build their capacity and become more successful.